Tabu-driven Quantum Neighborhood Samplers: Simulations

 \subsubsection{Penalty effect}

 In section \ref{penaltyqaoa}, we introduced a penalty term to impose notions of locality in QAOA as a local search tool.
-An extra operator based on the hamiltonian given in eq.\ref{hammingHamiltonianFlipGain}, translates to a circuit of depth one concatenated with a QAOA layer.
+An extra operator based on the hamiltonian given in Eq.~\eqref{hammingHamiltonianFlipGain}, translates to a circuit of depth one concatenated with a QAOA layer.
 We study its effect on the QAOA distribution obtained on the resulting sub-qubos at the third and last iteration.

-For iteration $3$, Fig. \ref{qaoa_penalized_dist_greedy} shows that for both QAOA and its penalized version, the distribution tends to output candidates with largest Hamming distances with $x_{TS}$ as expected.
-Also, we see that the most likely candidate is the one that completely differs from $x_{TS}$, which is more favored by the penalty effect.
+On iteration $3$, for both QAOA and its penalized version, the distribution, shown in Appendix Fig.~\ref{qaoa_penalized_dist_greedy}, tends to output candidates with largest Hamming distances to the current point as expected.
+Also, the most likely candidate is the one that completely differs from the current point, which is more favored by the penalty effect.
 No significant changes were observed when penalizing at $p=2$.

-For the last iteration, Fig. \ref{qaoa_penalized_dist} shows a different type of distributions.
-The original QAOA at $p=1$ results in many probability peaks compared to the penalized version, which evolve to a major peak with an increased depth.
-The penalized version demonstrates two major peaks, from which the optimum and a close candidate to $x_{TS}$ are preferred.
+For the last iteration, Fig.~\ref{qaoa_penalized_dist} shows that the original QAOA at $p=1$ results in many probability peaks compared to the penalized version, which evolve to a major peak with an increased depth.
+The penalized version demonstrates two major peaks, from which the optimum and a close candidate to $x$ are preferred.

 This characterizes the interplay between optimizing and penalizing.
-At $p=1$, the penalized version has a better probability of improving from $x_{TS}$ ($0.34$ vs $0.239$) and a higher probability of finding the optimum ($0.1$ vs $0.02$).
+At $p=1$, the penalized version has a better probability of improving $x$ ($0.34$ vs $0.239$) and a higher probability of finding the optimum ($0.1$ vs $0.02$).
 However, the unpenalized $p=2$ version was more likely to output the optimum (respectively $0.75$ and $0.26$, where the penalty at $p=2$ yields $0.62$ and $0.26$).

 In summary, using the penalty creates a balance between the greedy approach and one-bit flip gains knowledge from the current solution.
 This could result in smoothening the distribution while favouring interesting candidates for both objectives.
 This will modify the search path taken during TS depending on the outcome.
 Having studied numerically the output of the quantum state one can get with QAOA, and the penalty effect, we switch to less idealized simulations where the subproblems depend on the QAOA output during the TS search.